quii/learn-go-with-tests/http-server.md

 }
 ```

-Sometimes I heavily roll my eyes when TDD advocates say "make sure you just write the minimal amount of code to make it pass" as it can feel heavily pedantic.
+Sometimes I heavily roll my eyes when TDD advocates say "make sure you just write the minimal amount of code to make it pass" as it can feel very pedantic.

 But this scenario illustrates the example well.
 I have done the bare minimum (knowing it is not correct), which is write a `StatusNotFound` on **all responses** but all our tests are passing!

-**By doing the bare minimum to make the tests pass it can highlight gaps in your tests** In our case we are not asserting that we should be getting a `StatusOK` when players do exist in the store.
+**By doing the bare minimum to make the tests pass it can highlight gaps in your tests** In our case we are not asserting that we should be getting a `StatusOK` when players _do_ exist in the store.

 Update the other two tests to assert on the status and fix the code.